Managing Director of The HOW Society, Board member, Entrepreneur, Strategy Advisor

 Amy is a results driven entrepreneurial leader.
-She is currently the Managing Director of The HOW Institute for Society.
+She is currently the Managing Director of The HOW Institute for Society and serves on several Boards.
 Having founded and sold three companies in the private sector, she has also worked extensively in the public and non profit sectors.
 She has founded, led, and advised organizations through transformational change in the education and transportation sectors and held leadership positions in both private as well as public organizations.
 Most recently she was CEO and President of the Network for Teaching Entrepreneurship, a global NGO that has worked with more than 700,000 underserved young people, assisting them in founding their own enterprises.
 She spent 10 years on the faculty of Columbia Business School and is currently co-founding a new ed-tech venture.

 She has a proven track record developing and executing ambitious growth plans, fostering data-driven cultures, working with diverse constituencies, and overseeing large social media campaigns.
 Comfortable in public leadership roles, she has served as a presidential appointee for three U.S. presidents and an adviser to local and national leaders around the globe.